Dual EnrollmentCredit Courses for High School Students

 Dual enrollment allows high school students who qualify to take credit-bearing classes at higher education institutions.
 Credit is accepted both by the high school towards graduation requirements, as well as by the college.

-Commonwealth Dual Enrollment Funds (CDEP) are available to support the cost of tuition.
-If applying to receive funding for the course, registration must include the signed statement from the high school's guidance counselor confirming that the student will receive their school's credit for this college-level course.
+Registration must include the signed statement from the high school's guidance counselor confirming that the student will receive their school's credit for this college-level course.

 Students must meet the following eligibility criteria:

 - be enrolled in a Massachusetts public secondary school or nonpublic school, including home school;

 - meet all course prerequisites per the policies of the participating campus;

 - be a Massachusetts resident;